roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© Knowing I had a few minutes before the interview was set to begin, I pulled my phone from the pocket of my suit jacket and pulled up some pictures of me and Andrea.
+Knowing I had a few minutes before the interview was set to begin, I pulled my phone from the pocket of my suit jacket and pulled up some pictures of me and Andrea.
 I know it sounds dorky and cheesy, but I couldn't get enough of just looking at her.
 Seeing someone so pretty, with such an infectious smile, and such an effervescent personality, and knowing she had chosen me to marry, it filled my heart with love.
 I don't know what I did to be so lucky.

  I was looking at a picture of us standing together outside of a nice older movie theatre downtown, my arm around her.
 Her brilliant smile let me know that she was as happy with me as I was with her.
 I admired her again, her silky blonde hair, her slim, taut runner's body.
 It reminded me of how proud I was that she had run multiple marathons, not just for personal accomplishment, but to raise awareness for various children's charities.
 She was such an amazing, impressive woman, and I couldn't imagine loving anyone as much as I loved her.